-Anyone residing in Milwaukee WI on April 1, 2020 should be counted in in Milwaukee, WI, whether they are a year-round resident, college student or international community member (regardless of citizenship status; see international citizenship section below).
+Anyone residing in Milwaukee, WI throughout most of the year should be counted in Milwaukee, WI, whether they are a year-round resident, college student or international community member (regardless of citizenship status; see international citizenship section below).
 It’s also important to note that Census forms are 100 percent confidential; strict federal law protects Census responses.

 Did you know that each person in the state of Wisconsin counted in the last census generated $1,600 in federal funding for the state?
 This totals to just under 13 billion dollars in federal funding.
 Getting counted informs where over $675 billion is distributed each year to communities nationwide for clinics, school, roads, and more.

 Have a question about the 2020 Census that isn’t addressed on this page?
 Contact the Neighborhood Housing Office.

 In 2020, the U.S. Census Bureau will be conducting its decennial census – a constitutionally mandated headcount of everyone living in the United States.
 An accurate Census count is vitally important for local communities.

 If you’re unsure of what the official Census documents look like, take a look at these sample references!

 Pledge to be counted in the 2020 census and don’t miss your chance to have your voice heard.
 Wisconsin Voices, a partner of the Greater Milwaukee Complete Count Committee, is taking pledges from residents committed to completing the 2020 Census survey.
 By filling out and submitting their brief interest form you will be reminded to fill out your census survey when it is available and stay up to date on important information.